ravikp7/reservation-calendar/README.md

 - A way to remove tennants from a day.
 - A clear README on how to set up your submission.

-You should be able to complete this task in 5-6 hours if you're familiar with AngularJS.
+You should be able to complete this task in 5-6 hours.

 Evaluation
 ----------